tsdb — The DOTSV Database Runner

 <target>.vk.rtv Value-key index — sorted by (value, key)

-Each file is a flat three-column rtsv file: the first two columns are the lookup key, and the third column is a ,-separated sorted list of UUIDs that hold that pair.
+The kv / vk files are flat three-column rtsv files: the first two columns are the lookup key, and the third column is a ,-separated sorted list of UUIDs that hold that pair.
+The uuid file is a single-column list — the sorted set of UUIDs present in the sorted section.

 13.2 Execution Steps